react-cosmos/react-cosmos/README.md

   </a>
 </p>

-Cosmos scans your project for components and loads them inside [Component Playground](https://react-cosmos.github.io/), enabling you to:
+Cosmos scans your project for components and enables you to:

 1. Render components under any combination of props, context and state
+2. Mock *every* external dependency (eg. API responses, localStorage, etc)
-2. See state evolve in real-time while interacting with running instances
+3. See app state evolve in real-time while interacting with running instances

 ![Component Playground](intro.gif)

-> Working with Cosmos improves component design because it surfaces implicit dependencies.
-It also forces you to define sane inputs for your components, making them predictable and easier to debug down the road.
+> Working with Cosmos improves component design because it surfaces dependencies.
+Cosmos forces us to define sane component inputs, making our UIs predictable and easier to debug down the road.

 Read the story of React Cosmos: [Fighting for Component Independence](https://medium.com/@skidding/fighting-for-component-independence-2a762ee53272)

+## Why Cosmos?

+Many other component explorers emerged in the past years.
+[Storybook](https://github.com/storybooks/storybook) and [React Styleguidist](https://github.com/styleguidist/react-styleguidist) are good examples, but you can find an extensive list of options [here](https://react-styleguidist.js.org/docs/cookbook.html#are-there-any-other-projects-like-this).
+To decide which tool is best for you check for each project's goals, how much they match your needs, and how well the project is maintained.

+**Cosmos is a dev tool first, made to improve *all* components, big and small, not just the stateless UI bits.** The [fixture](#fixtures) and [proxy](#proxies) architecture doubles as an [automated testing utility](#experimental-test-helpers), providing a complete solution for developing robust and reusable components.
+Cosmos also makes it easy to create a living style guide, but it's a secondary goal and you might get more value from alternatives if this is your chief concern.

+To find out more about the Cosmos project, check out [Mission](CONTRIBUTING.md#mission), [Goals](CONTRIBUTING.md#goals) and [Architecture](CONTRIBUTING.md#architecture).

-## Requirements
+## Usage

+Requirements:

 - [x] React >=0.14.9
-- [x] webpack or Browserify (or go rogue and roll your own integration)
+- [x] webpack or Browserify (or roll your own integration)
-- [ ] [Fixtures](#fixtures) to define states for your components (you'll do this after you get started)
+- [ ] [Fixtures](#fixtures) (you'll create them after getting started)

-## Usage

 React Cosmos works best with webpack.
 Making it work with other bundlers takes extra work, but a complete [Browserify example](examples/browserify) is available.